briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

-7. _(g)_ A final inspection will be made to determine if the criteria of this code has been satisfied and a report will be presented to the Village of Chagrin Falls on the site’s compliance status.
+7. _(g)_ A final inspection will be made to determine if the criteria of this code has been satisfied and a report will be presented to the Village of Chagrin Falls on the site's compliance status.

 8. _(h)_ The Village Engineer will monitor soil-disturbing activities for non- farm residential, commercial, industrial, or other non-farm purposes on land of